-Dental Crown Services in Reno
+Dental Crowns in Reno

-Why are Crowns Needed?
+Why Are Crowns Needed?

 If you are experiencing sensitivity or pain due to a tooth being chipped or broken, you could potentially be damaging the tooth even more by not seeing a dentist.
 By exposing the damaged tooth to food, drink and everyday wear and tear, you may develop an infection that could lead to more serious health issues.

 - A broken or chipped tooth.
 If one of your teeth is cracked or chipped, but there is no damage to the roots, a crown is most likely the best option to protect the sensitive tooth nerves below and allow patients to return to normal chewing habits.